otvam/pypeec/paper.md

 solved in 80 seconds.

 The performances of PyPEEC are impacted by the following factors.
-For problems dominated by eddy-currents and/or containing magnetic materials, the majority of the computational effort (typically over 70%) is linked to the FFT accelerated multiplications.
-In such cases, the performances are directly driven by the FFT solver and benefits from the available parallel and GPU algorithms.
+For problems dominated by eddy currents and/or containing magnetic materials, the majority of the computational effort (typically over 70%) is linked to the FFT-accelerated multiplications.
+In such cases, the performances are directly driven by the FFT solver and benefit from the available parallel and GPU algorithms.
 Finally, it should be noted that PyPEEC is using a regular voxel structure to represent the geometry.
 This implies that large geometries with small features cannot be meshed efficiently.